Nikkei scrambles back above 8,500 on late rally

 "The market is basically fighting against the wind at the moment," said Yuuki Sakurai, the CEO of Fukoku Capital Management.
 "The mid- and long-term investors don't want to budge until the Greece problem is resolved, so the short-term investors have the market to themselves."

-Data from Japan's Ministry of Finance showed foreign investors sold a net 131.3 billion yen of Japanese stocks last week, their fifth straight week of net selling.
+Data from Japan's Ministry of Finance showed foreign investors sold a net 131.3 billion yen ($1.66 billion) of Japanese stocks last week, their fifth straight week of net selling.

 The Nikkei was in "oversold" territory on Thursday, with its 14-day relative strength index at 27.3.
 Thirty or below is considered oversold.